s-boorman/assignment4/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

+For this particular implementation, I do not think the flexibility is as high as previous assignments mostly due to the fact that the adapter itself is bound to the "old" and "new" interfaces.
+If, for example, a new interface were to be introduced, there would be some more tinkering to get it all to work nicely

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+This implementation is a simple as the pattern can be, therefore if the person reading this code is familiar with the pattern, it should be fine.
+If not, they can follow the comments/saliently named classes and methods to work out what is going on.

 - Describe how you have avoided duplicated code and why it is important.

+generally, it is probably a good idea to not duplicate code, but there is some instances of similar code, mostly between the two original interfaces and the concrete implementation of them.

 - If applicable, mention any design patterns you have used and explain why they were chosen.

+Adapter pattern made the most sense since the intention is to mate two different interfaces into one interface that the client uses.

 # Maven Commands